The children

 Education

-School attendance is compulsory between the ages of 5 and 17, and the school year begins in June and ends in March or April.
-Schooling is a concern for parents, who sometimes find it difficult to afford the cost of sending their children to school.
+School attendance is compulsory between the ages of 6 and 16, and the school year begins in July and ends in April.
+Schooling is a concern for parents, who sometimes find it hard to afford the cost of sending their children to school.
 Indeed, public schools - which are free of charge - do not always have a good reputation, especially at secondary level.
 As a result, parents often have to send their children to private schools, which are numerous but expensive, and often of a higher standard.
 Despite this inequality and difference in standards between public and private schools, the country maintains a good quality of education compared to its neighbors, with less than 3% illiteracy over the age of 15.
 Education is based on the American model, and is divided intoelementary school,high school,colleges and universities.
 However, even if the number of schools and teachers is on the rise, education in the Philippines is still far from exemplary: there are still too many children who don't go to school because they work or because they don't have access to schooling, especially in rural areas.
 At the same time, in 2023, the country will have 327,000 elementary school infrastructures, and only a third of these schools are in good condition.
 The remainder are in need of renovation.
 There is also a shortage of space and equipment.

 The condition of women